vitarb/gzset/README.md

       └───────────────────────┘
 ```

-A simple global `Mutex<BTreeMap>` is fine for functional testing; future
+A simple global `Mutex<BTreeMap>` was fine for functional testing but has
-work will:
+been replaced by a sharded `DashMap` with per‑key `RwLock`s.

-1. Replace the mutex with per‑key sharding or `dashmap`.
+Future work will:

-2. Add RDB/AOF serialization hooks.
+1. Add RDB/AOF serialization hooks.
-3. Swap the B‑tree for a *learned index* backed by GPU inference.
+2. Swap the B‑tree for a *learned index* backed by GPU inference.

 ---